jrmullen/Watchdog/README.md

 	4. /tmp/motion is our default recording location on the pi.
 If you've changed it you'll need to modify the script.

+	5. edit motion.conf
+		'sudo vim /etc/motion/motion.conf'
+	remove comment for on_movie_end command and add script (this is w/ script in /tmp/ dir) 'on_movie_end /tmp/script.sh %f'